blpavan/StockProfitcalculatorApp/README.txt

 StockProfitCalculatorService: Contains the logic for calculating the maximum profit based on CSV data.
 StockPriceResourceObject: Holds stock-related information such as buy date, sell date, buy price, sell price, and profit.
 StockProfitCalculatorServiceTest: Contains unit tests for the application.
-CSV file format: The stock data should be in CSV format with the following columns: Date,Open,High,Low,Close,Volume.
+CSV file format: The stock data should be in CSV format with the following columns: Date, Open, High, Low, Close, Volume.

 How to Build and Run: